 - As a few screenshots right from the app that show the key features.

-You may also implement different Onboarding processes for different groups of users — for example, for your board members and marketing team.
+You may also implement different Onboarding processes for different groups of users or teams — for example, for your board members and marketing team.

 Sign Up + Profiles 🔐

 Since software for internal communication within an organization isn’t based on anonymity, your employees should log in and identify themselves.

 As a rule of thumb, the Sign Up Process isn’t that different from any other application — users should provide their phone number or email, preferably corporate.
 However, you may also empower your admins to create profiles manually if for some reason it seems like a better option for your company.